 The Civil Code provides two distinct methods by which a person who has the right to rescind a contract may obtain rescissionary relief.

-Sections 1688 through 1691 provide for out of court rescission.
+Sections 1638 through 1691 provide for out of court rescission.
 These sections set forth the grounds and the method by which a person may rescind a contract by his own act.
 After an out of court rescission, either party may bring an action to enforce his rights arising out of the out of court rescission.
 Sections 3406 through 3408 provide for an action for rescission.
 These sections set forth the grounds and conditions upon which a person may obtain the specific judicial relief of rescission.
 Any further relief that is needed is usually given as a part of the judgment granting rescission.

 An out of court rescission is accomplished by giving the other party to the contract notice of rescission and by offering to restore the consideration if any has been received.
 An action to enforce the out of court rescission and recover the consideration given is deemed to be an action at law upon the implied promise to restore the consideration that arose when the contract was rescinded.
-Because the action is to enforce the implied promise that arose by implication when the contract was rescinded, the statute of limitations begins to run on the date of the notice.
-Because the promise is implied and not written, the two-year statute of limitations applicable to actions on unwritten contracts applies even though both the principal contract and the rescission notice are in writing.
-Because the action is deemed to be a "legal" contract action, there is a right to a jury trial, the action may be brought in a justice court, the common counts may be used in pleading, the cause of action may be joined with other unrelated contractual causes of action and the property of the defendant may be attached to secure the claim for relief.
-Despite the fact that an action to enforce an out of court rescission is deemed a "legal" action, incidental equitable relief, such as the cancellation of an instrument, is sometimes granted in such an action.
+Because the action is to enforce the promise to restore the consideration when the contract is rescinded, the statute of limitations begins to run on the date of the notice.
+Because the promise is implied and not written, the two-year applies even though both the principal contract and the rescission notice are in writing.
+Because the action is deemed to be a "legal" contract action, there is a right to a jury trial, the action may be brought in a justice court in appropriate cases, the common counts may be used in pleading, the cause of action may be joined with other unrelated contractual causes of action and the property of the defendant may be attached to secure the claim for relief.
+Despite the fact that an action to enforce an out-of-court rescission is deemed a "legal" action, incidental equitable relief, such as the cancellation of an instrument, is sometimes granted in such an action.